 Psychologists say it’s all down to unpredictability.
 During an MRI-scan study where subjects were presented with rewards in an arbitrary pattern, the brain’s pleasure centres lit up far more than when the pattern wasn’t predictable.
 “The key is that the reward is unanticipated, which makes it particularly powerful and alluring to our brains,” The New York Times wrote when the report was released.
 Betrayed by our own DNA.
 Typical.

 The bad boy, of course, only represents one half of this paradox.
 He might know the shortcut, or the doorman, and ﬂatter you that you’ve been chosen – however brieﬂy – to be part of his high-octane journey, but when all you really want is a chicken in pita and some Designated Survivor, is the roller coaster really worth it?
 Just ask yourself this: does he look like Jeremy Meeks?
 Yes?
-Carry on.
+Carry on, then.